On the big quantum cohomology of coadjoint varieties: Introduction

 In types $\rC_n$ and $\rF_4$ the generic semisimplicity of the big quantum cohomology is already known by \cite{CMMPS, GMS, MPS, Pe}.
-However, in type $\rF_4$ this gives a new proof of this fact.
-In types $\rD_n, \rE_6, \rE_7, \rE_8$ these results are new.
+However, in type $\rF_4$ our approach gives a new proof of this fact.
+In types $\rD_n, \rE_6, \rE_7, \rE_8$ our results are new.

-In view of Theorem \ref{theorem:introduction-regularity-of-BQH} we propose the following. \begin{conjecture} Let $\rG$ be a semisimple algebraic group and $\rP \subset \rG$ a parabolic subgroup.
+In view of Corollary \ref{corollary:introduction-corollary-new}(1) we propose the following. \begin{conjecture} Let $\rG$ be a semisimple algebraic group and $\rP \subset \rG$ a parabolic subgroup.
 Then the big quantum cohomology ring $\BQH(\rG/\rP)$ is regular. \end{conjecture}